UniversalDependencies/UD_German-HDT/README.md

 # Changelog

+2025-05-15 v2.16
+* Lemmas for compound words now include more than just the headword (script by Peter Kolb)

 2024-11-15 v2.15
 * Fixed ADP-DET phrases that had been erroneously treated as *det* rather than *obl/nmod* (like *unter anderem, vor allem, für alle, ...*)
 * Fixed multiple-subject and multiple-object errors